Wormnest/graphicex/graphicex/readme.md

     + 1, 8, 16 bits per sample integer, 32 bits per sample float
     + Uncompressed, packbits
 	+ Reads the combined image
-	+ color profiles can be read and used except for indexed
+	+ Color profiles can be read and used except for indexed (needs LCMS to be defined)
 * **Paintshop Pro images (.psp)**
     + RGB(A), Indexed, Grayscale
     + 1, 4, 8, 16 bits per sample